| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Wednesday March 25,

 at the State Capitol, she was honored as Ag in the Classroom Awards were

+handed out to students from around the state.
 "We are really excited about Mrs. Harmon receiving the award this year because she is such an enthusiastic young teacher," said Dana Bessinger, AITC coordinator.
 "She's the kind of teacher we like to have teaching kids about agriculture by incorporating it into their lesson plans."
 A parent of three sons, Harmon is also active in 4-H activities and has a good rapport with local agricultural producers and other parents, she adds.
 This has made it possible to bring some real hands-on agricultural activities to school. | |

-A final go round from the Oklahoma Youth Expo ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ We posted on
+| A final go round from the Oklahoma Youth Expo ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~We posted on

 WWW.OklahomaFarmReport.Com yesterday the three interviews with the Market